What are your chances of acceptance?

 • Understand the Prompt

-Take the time to thoroughly understand the essay prompt or topic provided by the scholarship provider.
+Take the time to thoroughly understand the scholarship essay prompt or topic provided by the scholarship provider.
 Pay attention to any specific instructions or guidelines given.

 • Research the Scholarship